Blade: Trinity: Home media

+New Line Home Entertainment released the film on DVD on April 26, 2005, on both regular and "Unrated" versions.
+Early copies of both versions included an exclusive comic book titled Blade Nightstalking.
+The film was released on Blu-ray on June 19, 2012.
+It contains only the "Unrated" version.

 Reception

 Box office

 The film's American box office gross was $52 million, and the total worldwide gross was $132 million.
 This matched the first Blades take but came behind Blade II, which had grossed $150 million worldwide.